All Episodes

 I gave it the college try.

-But here's the real world, right?
+But here's the real world.

 So, you know, it's pretty artful, actually.

-It's something that I would have not seen uh Trump as being able to do, given the advisors that he has had.
+It's something that I would have not seen Trump as being able to do, given the advisors that he has had.

-And uh the way the whole thing played out, not only after the summit on Saturday and Sunday, but yesterday.
+And the way the whole thing played out, not only after the summit on Saturday and Sunday, but yesterday.

-My goodness, yesterday was quite a historic moment, and we could talk about that if you like.
+And we could talk about that if you like.

-I've I've got a comment about the Alaska summit.
+I've got a comment about the Alaska summit.

-Want to get your response to that.
+I want to get your response to that.

-Zelensky, his term, his presidential term expired more than a year ago.
+Zelensky, his term, his presidential term, expired more than a year ago.

-He has no constitutional authority according to Ukrainian law, and yet he's the one who can veto this deal, and he's already said that he would reject the territorial claims of Russia.
+He has no constitutional authority according to Ukrainian law, and yet he's the one who can veto this deal.

 How does that ever change?